jmervine/odbpm/README.md

 TODO:
 - uninstall not implemented
 - global install not tested
-- some method of globally sourcing dependancies, commenting out dependancy functionality (which is untested anyway) until this is done
 - messaging or method RE including `~/.bin` to PATH

 Roadmap:
 - registry of some kind
+- dependancy handling
+- method of globally sourcing dependancies

 ## Installation